 05 – 31 March 2021

-With a recent decline in reported infections and reduction in the total number of active cases, together with the ongoing rollout of the National Covid-19 Immunisation Programme, there is optimism on the horizon.
-Kuala Lumpur and three other economic powerhouse states of Peninsula Malaysia exited the MCO and reverted to a Conditional Movement Control Order (CMCO) on 05 March 2021.
+With a recent decline in reported infections and reduction in the total number of active cases, together with the ongoing rollout of the National Covid-19 Immunisation Programme, Kuala Lumpur and three other economic powerhouse states of Peninsula Malaysia exited the MCO.
+These states reverted to a Conditional Movement Control Order (CMCO) on 05 March 2021.
 The initial two-week term of this CMCO was later extended until 31 March 2021.

 In March 2021, small teams of administrative staff will be working in our Kuala Lumpur office on a rotation basis while the majority of colleagues continue to work from home.
 We aim especially to tackle the sending out of original certificates that has become inevitably backlogged during our extended work-from-home period.
 We would like to thank all our clients and associates for their patience and understanding in this regard.